jneidel/dotfiles/.firefox-extension-data/readme.md

 My data exports from firefox privacy extensions.

+Using these settings will break some sites.
+Try playing around with the settings to fix the websites.

 ## Chameleon

 Chameleon will spoof the useragent, changing once a minute to make fingerprinting harder.